 Due to the COVID-19 outbreak, we can say that the future of distributed inventory is almost certain.
 With mass quarantines in place, e-commerce is no longer just facet of your distribution strategy, it IS your distribution strategy until the Coronavirus passes and stay-at-home orders are lifted.

-In this blog post we analyze how the Coronavirus is predicted to affect the future of distributed inventory; discuss the trends you can expect to see in the coming year and explore the facets of inventory management that will likely never be the same again.
+In this blog post we analyze how the Coronavirus is predicted to affect the future of distributed inventory; discuss the trends you can expect to see in the coming year and explore the facets of inventory management and physical distribution that will likely never be the same again.